teuk/mediabot_v3/plugins/short-content-v3/README.md

 remains silent and repository-write-free; on produces one bounded scalar and one namespaced repository revision.
 The exact posture survives restart while source remains default-off and production remains untouched.

+MB782 then proves a silent, repository-write-free observe posture on production `#i/o`.
+MB783 promotes that exact package on production `#i/o` to persistent enabled/on, returns one authoritative HTTPS repository name and retains one bounded repository revision.
+All five production postures survive restart with zero failures.
+MB784 records the evidence without widening this manifest, changing source defaults or contacting production.